bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

 ---------

 Tab **Inference** is used for detecting objects from test images using the trained model.
-It allows the user to set the confidence score of object detection results and batch size.
+It allows users to set the confidence score of object detection results and batch size.

 .. image:: ../_static/app_od_eval.png